Get in touch

-We are planning to invest £33.3M to boost the electricity network in the local area.
+We are investing over £35M to boost the electricity network in the local area.

 The project would provide visual improvement to the local landscape